 With a slow, long, and regulated road to successful drug development, along with standard approval gates required for progression, the approach to organizational structure for commercialization management is unique related to other industries.
-As a company progresses through the drug development cycle, the success rate of milestone achievement decreases while costs continue to increase, placing greater emphasis in efficient execution which is enabled by right-sized organizational structures.
+As a clinical-stage company progresses through the drug development cycle, the success rate of milestone achievement decreases while costs continue to increase, placing greater emphasis in efficient execution which is enabled by right-sized organizational structures.
 A drug product’s approval is the lifeblood of an organization’s existence so it’s imperative that a company has the proper organizational structure to enable success.

 The organizational design, organizational structure for commercialization, and network at each phase of drug development is a reflection of how a company is organized to achieve the specific goals set forth at each drug phase.
 It can be a critical differentiator to enable speed and efficiency through the drug development cycle.
 As a company progresses through the drug development lifecycle, subject matter expertise will be incrementally scaled and organized accordingly, achieving a desired state that can support drug commercialization and patient support.
 Early in the drug development lifecycle (i.e. drug discovery, pre-clinical studies) organizational design is predominately streamlined around scientific and technical knowledge bases.
 As progression occurs to First-In Human (FIH) drug trials, organizational expansion in critical operational areas such as Quality, Supply Chain, Manufacturing, and other support functions is essential to achieve respective milestones.